-Continuation sheet Seventh Street Historic Dist-Item number 8
+Continuation sheet Seventh Street Historic Dist.Item number 8

-THE WILLSEA HOUSE -- 639 North Seventh Street (1926) -- This 14. house although very large in size achieves a marvelous balance of scale through its form, color, and materials. simple but crisp detailing of wood and stucco in the The half-timer gable end, and the easy curves of the face rafters contrast sharply with the solidity of the double belt course tying them to the wood main level brick masonry tan, and cocoa brown walls and piers.
-The white, emerges elegantly from the summer green colorscheme landscape.
+14. THE WILLSEA HOUSE -- 639 North Seventh Street (1926) -- This house although very large in size achieves a marvelous balance of scale through its form, color, and materials.
+The simple but crisp detailing of wood and stucco in the half-timer gable end, and the easy curves of the face rafters contrast sharply with the solidity of the double belt course tying them to the wood main level brick masonry walls and piers.
+The white, tan, and cocoa brown colorscheme emerges elegantly from the summer green landscape.